-During 2017 I spent time working with a community of Minnesotan hobby beekeepers, as well as scientists and researchers from the University of Minnesota (UMN) Bee Research Lab (USA).
-With access to bee-hives in a number of locations, I immersed myself in field recording, interviewing beekeepers, collating technical data, and analysing technical & musical (frequency) details of the bee buzz.
-Creating spectrograms (visual colour maps of frequency details) and frequency line graphs, I began to explore ways of creating music through the visuals of the frequensices.
+Working in collaboration with hobby beekeepers, scientists and researchers from the University of Minnesota (UMN) Bee Research Lab, musicians, animators and a filmmaker, Bee-Sharp Honeybee began with an immersion in field recordings.
+Collating technical data, and analysing technical & musical (frequency & rhythm) details of the bee buzz, I created spectrograms (visual colour maps of frequency details) and frequency line graphs, and began to explore ways of creating music through the visuals of the frequencies.

 My research observations & analysis grew into musical starting points, which I workshopped with the Laurels String Quartet.
 We experimented with tone, texture, phrasing, rhythmic elements and pitch, and from rehearsal recordings I developed these ideas further, and started designing a graphic notation system that best represented the concept and process of Bee-Sharp Honeybee, based on the way a bee-hive works, and so that every musician reads from the same score.
-A number of ‘Miniatures’ are now composed (each between 30 seconds and 4 minutes), using the graphic scores, part-improvised, guided by frequency information in audio & visual form, utilising structures of tone, pitch and wing-beat speed.
-The work-in-progress miniatures for string quartet are hot off the press, as a 21 minute EP (audio example below!) if you'd like to Bee A Contributor..
+These initial ‘Miniatures’ for string quartet are hot off the press, as a 21 minute EP (audio example below!) for just a tenner!!!

 With the help of a small team, alongside this we created a series of miniature claymation stop motion animation clips, to experiment with the bee-buzz as a moving image.
 This process included the combination of 3D claymation bees and flowers animated in stop motion, 2D hand-illustrated backdrops, and after-effects.
 Thanks to the Laurels String Quartet for playing the sound of the bee-buzz in the clips!